NiharikaKapoor/Code_Metrics/readme.md

 # Code Metrics

 **Code Metrics** is a comprehensive tool designed to analyze and provide detailed metrics on C source code files.
 The tool evaluates various aspects of the code, including function usage, variable types, bracket matching, and potential errors.
-Additionally, it can integrate with the OpenAI API to evaluate the time complexity of the code provided by the user.
+Additionally, it can integrate with the Gemini API to evaluate the time complexity and space complexity of the code provided by the user.

 ## Features